Reaishma/DiabetesML/README.md

 - **Scikit-learn** for the diabetes dataset and ML algorithms
 - **Streamlit** for the excellent web framework
 - **Plotly** for interactive visualizations
-- **Healthcare community** for inspiring this predictive modeling approach
+- **Healthcare community** for inspiring this predictive modeling approaches

----

-**Made with ❤️ for healthcare innovation and machine learning education**

 ### Data Source
 The dataset is based on the famous diabetes dataset from scikit-learn, originally collected for regression analysis and adapted here for binary classification to predict diabetes risk levels.